-Whole Masoor Dal is a delicious Indian red lentil recipe that is easy to cook, healthy and tastes fabulous.
+Whole Masoor Dal is a delicious Indian red lentil recipe that is easy to cook, healthy, and tastes fabulous.
 This lentil soup is a great source of vegetarian protein.
+Here is how to make it.

 Here are some more Dal Recipes, that can be prepared for your everyday meals – North Indian Style Toor Dal, Dal Palak, Gujarati Dal, Navratan Dal, Dhuli Urad Dal, Lauki Chana Dal, Malwa Dal, Palak Chana Dal, and Dal Amritsari.